bucko13/covid-narrative/README.md

 - Note that a Gatsby plugin manages all the data retrieval and calculations and has its own directory and set of dependencies.
 - Next run `gatsby develop`.
-This will make network requests for the latest data from all relevant API endpoints and store them locally as json files (this makes re-running the script faster).
+This will make network requests for the latest data from all relevant API endpoints and stores them locally as json files (this makes re-running the script faster).

 This will take some time to complete due to the size of